Private Wells Testing

 Ongoing drought conditions and aquifer mining have raised further concern that increases in contaminants may occur in the absence of significant ground water recharge events.
 This is another key reason to test your drinking water.

 About 20 percent of New Mexicans receive their water from private wells, which are not tested routinely.
 There are some options for New Mexicans to test their water.
-They can take their water to certified laboratories and take the opportunities available through state-sponsored community events and individual testing opportunities.
+They can take their water to certified laboratories and take the opportunities available through state-sponsored water fair community events and individual testing opportunities from the New Mexico Environment Department.

 Individual Testing Opportunities - Liquid Waste ProgramThe New Mexico Environment Department (NMED), Liquid Waste (septic tank) Program provides free testing for nitrate, fluoride, and iron for private well owners at local NMED field offices.
 Learn about NMED Liquid Waste Program testing.

-Perfluorinated compounds (PFC's) are a group of man-made chemicals, including per- and polyfluoroalkyl substances (PFAS), that are ubiquitous, can persist in the environment and move through soil and contaminate groundwater.
-If you are concerned about the possibility of PFCs/PFAS in your private well drinking water, it is recommended you get your water tested.
+Per- and polyfluoroalkyl substances (PFAS), including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), are known as the "forever chemical".
+PFAS persist in the environment and move through soil and can contaminate groundwater.
+If you are concerned about the possibility of PFAS in your private well drinking water, it is recommended you get your water tested.

 - Learn more about private wells and treatment.

-Make your drinking water quality a health priority for you and your family by testing your water:
+Make your drinking water quality a health priority for you and your family by testing your water.
+The table above provides New Mexico Private well users common testing recommendations, and where each type of test is available.
+Testing recommendations include:

 Every Year: Bacteria, Nitrates.